12 Cool Things You Can Do With Apple TV

 It's worth noting that not all apps are AirPlay compatible, as it is up to the app developers to incorporate AirPlay functionality.
 But it can be used to play games, show keynote presentations, or perform product demos on a regular TV.

+Roxio's Toast Titanium ($79.99) software will let you access shows recorded to your TiVo and store them on your Mac.
+From there, you can drop the files in iTunes and stream to your Apple TV.
+You'll save space on your DVR and never have to worry about paying for new shows from iTunes.

 Out of the box, Apple TV will only work with newer televisions that have HDMI ports.
 If you have an older TV, you can buy an adaptor that will allow you to use it with composite cables.
 (The red, yellow, and white ports).
-HDMI-Component adapters sell for around $US30 - $US45 on Amazon.
+HDMI-Component adapters sell for around $30 - $45 on Amazon.
 Browse around to find the best price.

+If your Apple TV is close enough to your router, connect it to the internet with an Ethernet cable instead wifi.
+Since you'll be streaming a lot of video on your Apple TV, an Ethernet cable will give you a faster connection and reduce the chances of slowdowns or waiting for a show to buffer.

+In addition to streaming your video library, Apple TV also lets you stream music through your television.
+If you have a home theatre system, this is a great alternative to the Sonos wireless music system.
+You can also control your music with the Remote app for iPhone or iPad.

 Business Insider Emails & Alerts